EtorArza/SupplementaryKMMHamming/README.md

 ### The paper

-The open version of the article that explains the methodology and the experimentation is available at https://arxiv.org/abs/1910.08800
+The open version of the article is available at https://arxiv.org/abs/1910.08800

 If you use this code in your research or find our paper useful, please, consider citing our work: